Iran will avenge slain Revolutionary Guards colonel, president says | Law-Order

 Iran will avenge slain Revolutionary Guards colonel, president says

-"Should Israel be responsible for the attack, it is a reminder of Israel's growing reach and destabilising capacity inside Iran," said Vakil.
-The Israeli Prime Minister's Office, which oversees intelligence agency Mossad, declined to comment on the events in Tehran.
+"Should Israel be responsible for the attack, it is a reminder of Israel's growing reach and destabilizing capacity inside Iran," said Vakil.
+The Israeli Prime Minister's Office, which oversees the intelligence agency Mossad, declined to comment on the events in Tehran.

 Iran will avenge the death of Revolutionary Guards Colonel Sayad Khodai, President Ebrahim Raisi said on Monday, a day after the elite corps officer was shot dead by two people on a motorcycle in a rare assassination in Tehran.